srinathln7/just-dsa/README.md

 4. Test your changes if applicable.
 5. Submit a pull request with a descriptive title and detailed explanation of your changes.

-Thank you for contributing to this repository and happy problem-solving! 🚀
+Thank you for contributing to this repository and happy problem-solving.